raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 Now plug the host machine into the Compute Module IO Board USB slave port (J15) and power on the CMIO board.
 The usbboot tool will discover the Compute Module and send boot code to allow access to the eMMC.

+## Writing to the eMMC - Cygwin

-**Using Cygwin** After running rpiboot a new USB mass storage drive will appear in Windows.
+After running rpiboot a new USB mass storage drive will appear in Windows.
 We recommend following this [guide](../../installation/installing-images/windows.md) and using Win32DiskImager to write images to the drive, rather than trying to use /dev/sda etc. from Cygwin.

+## Writing to the eMMC - Linux

-**In Linux** once complete you will see a new device appear; this is commonly /dev/sda but it could be another location such as /dev/sdb, so check in /dev/ before running rpiboot so you can see what changes.
+Once complete you will see a new device appear; this is commonly /dev/sda but it could be another location such as /dev/sdb, so check in /dev/ before running rpiboot so you can see what changes.

 You now need to write a raw OS image (such as [Raspbian](http://downloads.raspberrypi.org/raspbian_latest)) to the device.
 Note the following command may take some time to complete, depending on the size of the image: